jeffcarp/talks/talk-notes.md

 ## Talk Notes

 - This is an abbreviated version of the notes for the actual talk.
+- A version with full text explanations is up on GitHub: jeffcarp/angularjs-talk
-- Thank you to the meetup organizers for putting this meetup together:
+- Thank you to the meetup organizers for putting this meetup together
-  - TJ
-  - Silviu
-  - Vera
-  - Kasey
-  - Ben
+- TJ, Silviu, Vera, Kasey, Ben

 ### Logistics